IDMNYU/DM997X-Thesis-FA15/thesis_roles.md

 * The Thesis Project Advisor, Thesis Faculty or IDM's Coordinator of Academic Programs will contact the External Reviewer to determine their availability for the Thesis Defense.

 * The External Reviewer will attend the student's Thesis Defense Panel, and will be given a digital copy of their Thesis paper for review before the Defense.

+###Your Thesis Accountability Partner

+* You will partner with a classmate for moral support, ideation, proofreading, presentation practice, and most importantly to stay on task.

+###Thesis Peers

+* Your fellow graduate students are considered to be peers in the discussion and dialogue of your thesis.
+Students are strongly encouraged to share research and resources as well as critique from their peers.
+Utilize IDM's grad studio MAGNET 804 to hold informal critiques and discussion outside of class.